Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-\emph{Operationalizing Virtue Ethics.} Implementing Virtue Ethics rests in developing virtues through a top-down, bottom-up, or hybrid architecture.
-Previous literature suggests that the stability of virtues (if one has a virtue, one can't behave as if one doesn't have it) entails that Virtue Ethics could be a useful way of imbuing machines with ethics \shortcite{Wallach2008BottomUpTopDown}.
-Robbins and Wallace \myshortcite{ROBBINS2007DecisionSupport} argue that to operationalize this principle, problems are solved ethically through the application of `virtuous' characteristics.
-Vanh{\'e} and Borit \myshortcite{Vanhe2022ViewpointEB} suggest cultivating this through the education of designers of systems.
-Other works focus on implementing virtues directly into machines; according to Tolmeijer \etal \myshortcite{Tolmeijer2020MachineEthicsSurvey}, inputs for implementing Virtue Ethics in machines would be properties of the agent, the decision criteria would be based on virtues, and the mechanism would be the instantiation of virtues.
-This is exemplified in Govindarajulu \etal \myshortcite{Govindarajulu2017DoctrineDoubleEffect} through the use of computational formal logic to formalize emotions, represent traits, and establish a process of learning traits, to instantiate virtues.
-Greene \etal \myshortcite{Greene2016EmbeddingPrinciples} argue that a virtue based system would have to appreciate the whole variety of features in a given situation that would call for one action rather than another.
-Therefore, the development of virtuous characteristics is needed in order to implement Virtue Ethics into machines.
-This has been done in previously in literature by utilising computational formal logic to establish virtuous traits.
+Other works focus on implementing virtues directly into machines; according to \citet{Tolmeijer2020MachineEthicsSurvey}, inputs for implementing virtue ethics in machines would be properties of the agent, the decision criteria would be based on virtues, and this would be mechanised through the instantiation of virtues.
+Instantiating virtue ethics in automated decision making is exemplified by \citet{Govindarajulu2017DoctrineDoubleEffect}, who define virtues as learnt by experiencing the emotion of admiration when observing virtuous people, and then copying the traits of those people.
+Computational formal logic is used to formalise emotions (in particular the emotion of admiration), represent (virtuous) traits, and establish a process of learning traits. \citet{Greene2016EmbeddingPrinciples} argue that a virtue-based system would have to appreciate the entire variety of features which call for one action rather than another in a given situation.

-Virtue Ethics can also be used in conjunction with other approaches; Hagendorff \myshortcite{Hagendorff2020AIGuidelines} argue that Deontological approaches should be augmented by combining it with Virtue Ethics through looking at values and character dispositions.
+Virtue ethics can also be used alongside other approaches; \citet{Hagendorff2020AIGuidelines} argue deontological approaches should be combined with virtue ethics, using virtues to examine values and character dispositions. \citet{pflanzer_ethics_2023} suggest implementing virtue ethics to assess the character of an agent in a model which also utilises deontology and consequentialism. \citet{Hendrycks2020AligningAI} implement virtue ethics as part of an assessment criteria, integrating scenarios demonstrating virtue ethics into a dataset used to measure the ethical ability of natural language processing models. \citet{Jiang2021Delphi} use this dataset to test their model trained on people's moral judgements of various situations.